 Walking a Maine Coon on a leash is a great way to get your cat to exercise, particularly if they are prone to laziness.
-This concept should be introduced to the Maine Coon whilst they are still a kitten, in order to maximise your chances of success.
+This concept should be introduced to the Maine Coon whilst they are still a kitten, in order to maximize your chances of success.

 Cat Proofing The Garden

-Owners with indoor Maine Coon cats often cat proof their gardens so that their treasured cats can roam freely within the safety of their garden.
+Owners with indoor Maine Coon cats often cat-proof their gardens so that their treasured cats can roam freely within the safety of their garden.

-Cat proofing is a great way to encourage indoor Maine Coons to exercise outdoors, but will require owners to purchase mechanisms such as this from Amazon, to prevent their cats escaping:
+Cat proofing is a great way to encourage indoor Maine Coons to exercise outdoors, but will require owners to purchase mechanisms such as this from Amazon, to prevent their cats from escaping: